wp-plugins/game-locations/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides a table of locations with automatic links to a Google map for each one.
-Custom links can also be created.
+Provides a table of event venues with automatic links to Google maps.
+Custom map links can also be created.

 == Description ==